roarigami/dsa-notebook/README.md

 ## LeetCode-Psets
 Leet Code problem set solutions.
 All solutions are submission ready.
-Each solution will be followed by a detailed and deconstructed explanation of the algorithm.
+Each solution will be followed by a detailed and deconstructed explanation of the algorithm. <br>
+Leecode question order does not correspond to Leetcode question indexes.
+They are ordered at random.
+Actual question number will be commented at the top of the file.
 >>>>>>> LeetCode/main